Program Director: Kenneth L. Kramer, PhD

 - explore, reflect and choose a professional path that matches an area of their passion and abilities.

 All graduate students in the program will be guaranteed an interview at Creighton University Medical School in March for possible admission in the subsequent fall.
-Additionally, top graduates of the MS in Medical Sciences program will be eligible to earn scholarships for attending Creighton University School of Medicine.

 This course of study is primarily designed for students who wish to continue to pursue a professional degree in medicine, dentistry, or another health care profession.
 Graduates will also be prepared for careers in clinical anatomy education or biomedical science research.